Actors

 Oscar Apfel

-Oscar Apfel, born in Cleveland, Ohio, USA, is an actor and producer.
-Made their debut in 1925 with The Sporting Chance.
-Their filmography spans 135 movies over 101 years.
+Born in Cleveland, Ohio, USA, Oscar Apfel is an actor.
+They made their screen debut in 1925 with The Sporting Chance.

 60R.I.P.